wynterl/federated-learning-lib/README.md

 Clone the repository.
 The main framework runtime is packaged in a [whl file](federated-learning-lib/).

+If you would like to use the IBM Federated Learning Experiment Manager, then please visit
+- Experiment Manager

-Try the [set-up guide](setup.md) for a single-node federated learning setup.
+Alternatively, try the [set-up guide](setup.md) for a manual single-node federated learning setup.

-There are a number of [examples](examples/README.md) with explanation for different federated learning tasks with different model types to get started with.
+There are a number of [examples](examples/README.md) with explanation of different federated learning tasks with different model types to get started with, and several Jupyter Notebooks  XXXXXX  to get you started on training a few simple models federatively.

 ## How does it work?